-The DL205 AC bases have a built-in 24VDC power supply that provide up to 300mA of current.
-This can be used instead of a separate supply.
+The same or separate power sources may be used for the current transmitter supply.
+The DL205 bases have built-in 24VDC power supplies that provide up to 300mA of current.
+This can be used instead of a separate supply if only a couple of analog modules are installed.
 Check the power budget to be safe.

 It is desirable in some situations to power the transmitters separately in a location remote from the PLC.
-This will work as long as the transmitter supply meets the voltage and current requirements, and that the transmitter and the module supply minus (-) side are connected together.
+This will work as long as the transmitter supply meets the voltage and current requirements, and the transmitter's minus (-) side and the module supply's minus (-) side are connected together.